dprabin25/Sample_Tree/README.md

 ## Output Structure

 The output is saved inside the FolderName you assigned.

-It contains:
+The folder contains:

 ### SampleTree Outputs: